railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/tracking.rst

 After intensive opportunity qualification, your customer asks you to make a quotation.
 You can easily do this from the corresponding opportunity!
 Just click the ``Convert to Quote`` button and OpenERP will create a sales quotation ready for you to be edited.
 A sales quotation is an unconfirmed sales order.
 On the quotation, the Source document it was created from (in this case the opportunity) is displayed, to allow you to keep track of which opportunity is linked to which sales quotation / order.

 To review the quotation later, you can access it from the :menuselection:`Sales --> Sales --> Sales Orders` menu.
-On the `Extra Info` tab of the sales quotation, you can find the reference to the related sales quotation / order that has been created from the opportunity concerned.
+On the `Other Information` tab of the sales quotation, you can find the source document to the related sales quotation / order that has been created from the opportunity concerned.

 For more information about sales orders, please refer to the chapter :ref:`part4-crm-sales`.